 However, Markov's real treats lie in his skill as a commander.
 Not only does he provide you with black, red, and white in your deck, the three colors that encompass nearly all vampires, his eminence trait creates a 1/1 black vampire token whenever you cast a vampire spell.
 This works from both the battlefield and the command zone, meaning Markov will field you several disposable creatures long before he hits the field.
 Factor in his helpful trio of colors and sweet capabilities if he ever actually arrive, and you've got our best vampire yet.

 I've used Markov's token generation to great effect in my own EDH decks, and I highly recommend picking one up for those interested while he's still inexpensive, (that's pretty low for a rare legendary monster of his power)! costing less than five dollars

 Which vampire do you prefer?

-I hope to see some vampire-supporting planeswalkers in the future, but I'm pleased with the attention they've seen in recent expansions.
-For now, as we eagerly await more Dracula-esque monster releases, vote for your favorite vampire and I'll see you at our next MTG countdown!
+I hope to encounter vampire-supporting planeswalkers in the future, though I'm glad they've expanded in recent sets.
+But or now, as we eagerly await more Dracula-esque monster expansions, vote for your favorite vampire and I'll see you at our next MTG countdown!